 First-time viewers will probably be saying “What the hell just happened?” all during the battle of the Dr. Deaths that ensues.
 It takes multiple viewings to listen to the conversation between Herbert and Paul and to realize that the explanation for the killings would require the murderer to know that the given victims would be in specific places at certain times and get into costume in time to kill them.
-Also, if you rewatch the interview scene, you can see that Herbert’s alibi for Julie’s murder is nearly as good as Paul’s; he’s sitting in the audience with the police standing right behind him.
-Quayle, on the other hand, joins the audience near the end of the interview.
-Could Oliver Quayle have actually committed that last murder and helped out as an accomplice in the others as part of the plan to get rid of Paul?
-Does Paul miss out on full revenge when he makes his unexpected supernatural return?
+Also, if you rewatch the interview scene, you can see that Herbert’s alibi for Julie’s murder is nearly as good as Paul’s; he’s sitting in the audience and never gets up as far as we’re shown.
+Quayle, on the other hand, leaves the audience and comes back near the end of the interview.
+It seems more likely that Oliver Quayle actually committed that last murder.
+Are the two men in cahoots as part of the plan to get rid of Paul?
+If so, there’s never anything in the dialog, even when Quayle and Herbert Flay are alone after Paul’s death, but one wonders if Paul misses out on full revenge when he makes his unexpected supernatural return.

 But you won’t be thinking about the logistics required for the murders while watching the very end of the movie.
 My last thought is always But Vincent Price is much taller than Peter Cushing.
-Seven or eight inches taller!
+Six or seven inches taller!